FriendUPCloud/friendup/Readme.md

 ```

 You can run the install.sh script as many times as you want, and select different installation options.
 Your choices are saved and will be recovered the next time you run it.
 You can also have several versions of friendup on your machine with different setup options, as long as you do not try to run two Friend Cores at the same time.

+If you want to reinstall without having to re-enter all the information, just type :

+./install.sh -s

 Default login
 -------------